 The course has been excellent and has allowed me to develop the skills necessary to become an outstanding teacher.
 I have found the course content invaluable, with a variety of informative lecturers.
 The mix of university and school based days encouraged me to put theory into into practice and take calculated risks.

 - 1 year full time

 - A good honours degree or equivalent in a relevant subject, with approximately 50% geographical content.
 A minimum of 2:1 is desirable although applicants with other qualifications or valuable experience will also be considered.
-GCSE Mathematics and English language at grade C or above, or equivalent.
+GCSE Mathematics and English language at grade C (Grade 4) or above, or equivalent.
 All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.
 All applicants must pass the National College for Teaching and Leadership's professional skills tests in literacy and numeracy before starting the course.
-Applicants whose first language is not English, and who do not have GCSE English language at grade C or above, require English language proficiency at a minimum of IELTS band 6.5 with no component less than 6.0.
+Applicants whose first language is not English, and who do not have GCSE English language at grade C (Grade 4) or above, require English language proficiency at a minimum of IELTS band 6.5 with no component less than 6.0.

 UK/EU/Channel Islands and Isle of Man students